rtbhouse-apps/github-workflows-jira/README.md

 # github-workflows-jira
 This workflow automatically adds to pull request comment with link to Jira item.
-Jira ID (like `APPS-XXXXX`) must be at the beginning at the pull request's title.
+Jira ID (like `APPS-XXXXX`) must be somwhere in the pull request's title.

-If PR title doesn't start with valid Jira ID following comment will be added:
+If PR title doesn't contain valid Jira ID following comment will be added:
-> PR title should start with Jira ID like `JIRA-1234 feat: add super feature`
+> PR title should contain Jira ID like `JIRA-1234`

 ## Setup